 When it comes to travel and transportation, you should never be discriminated against for having a service animal, which means you are permitted on buses, trains, taxis, etc. These entities must allow handlers and their service animals to board their vehicles and access services without prejudice.
 In fact, Texas laws can penalize those who refuse your animal public accommodation.
 The state can also penalize individuals who wrongfully claim that their animal is an SA.

 These laws also apply to air travel.
 Airlines must permit disabled handlers and their service dogs onto an airplane without charging fees.
-To assess whether your animal qualifies, the airlines will usually check to see:
+To assess whether your animal qualifies, the airlines will usually ask or check:

-Some airlines will also require you to fill out paperwork prior to your flight (e.g. a US DOT form attesting to the animal’s health and training and/or a DOT form attesting to proper sanitary measures).
-While each airline differs in their require paperwork, it’s best to contact them ahead of your flight so that you can submit the right documentation.
+Some airlines will also require you to fill out paperwork prior to your flight (e.g., a US DOT form attesting to the animal’s health and training and/or a DOT form attesting to proper sanitary measures).
+Since each airline differs in their required paperwork, it’s best to contact them ahead of your flight so that you can submit the right documentation.

 Unlike ESAs, service animals are protected under the American Disability Act (ADA), which means employers cannot knowingly refuse to grant “reasonable accommodations” to disabled people.